Minimal Representations of Order Types by Geometric Graphs: Properties of exit graphs

 To obtain a contradiction, we will show that the segment $rq$ intersects the interior of an exit edge of~$S$.
 We will prove this in a dual setting.

-By applying the duality transformation that maps each point $p=(a,b)$ to the line $p^* = \{(x,y); y= ax - b\}$, we map the point set $S$ to the dual line arrangement~$S^*$.
+By applying the duality transformation mentioned in Section~\ref{sec:empty_triangles} that maps each point $p=(p_x,p_y)$ to the (non-vertical) line $p^*: y=p_xx - p_y$, we map the point set $S$ to the dual line arrangement~$S^*$.
 Due to the three conditions above, the lines $r^*$ and $q^*$ are horizontal and the lines $s^*$ and $t^*$ have a negative and a positive slope, respectively; see \fig{fig:extremal_dual}.
-A triple of points of $S$ representing the endpoints of an exit edge together with its witness, such that the $x$-coordinate of the witness is between the $x$-coordinates of the endpoints of the exit edge, corresponds to a triangular cell $\Delta$ in $S^*$ where the dual of the witness is the line bounding $\Delta$ with median slope.
+By Theorem~\ref{prop:duality_properties}, a triple of points of $S$ representing the endpoints of an exit edge together with its witness, such that the $x$-coordinate of the witness is between the $x$-coordinates of the endpoints of the exit edge, corresponds to a triangular cell in $S^*$ where the dual of the witness is the line with median slope bounding this cell.

 Let $\triangle$ be the triangular region bounded by the lines~$r^*$,~$s^*$, and~$t^*$.
 Since the line segment $st$ is not an exit edge in~$S$, the triangular region $\triangle$ is not a cell in~$S^*$.
 Thus, the interior of $\triangle$ is intersected by some line from~$S^*$.
-Since $s$ and $t$ are vertices of $\conv(S)$, their duals $s^*$ and $t^*$ are incident with the upper envelope of $S^*$.
+Since $s$ and $t$ are vertices of $\conv(S)$, their duals $s^*$ and $t^*$ are incident to the upper envelope of $S^*$.

 Moving a point $p$ vertically down from $r$ to $q$ corresponds to sweeping the dual $S^*$ by a horizontal line $p^*$ from $r^*$ to $q^*$.
 Thus, meeting an exit edge of $S$ with $p$ corresponds to the situation in the dual in which the sweeping line $p^*$ meets a vertex of a triangular cell of~$S^*$ such that the vertex is an intersection of a line with a positive slope and a line with a negative slope.
-Therefore, the line segment $rq$ crosses an exit edge of $S$ if and only if there is a triangular cell~$\triangle'$ of $S^*$ between $r^*$ and $q^*$ such that $\triangle'$ is bounded by two lines with positive and negative slope.
+Therefore, the line segment $rq$ crosses an exit edge of $S$ if and only if there is a triangular cell~$\triangle'$ of $S^*$ between $r^*$ and $q^*$ such that $\triangle'$ is bounded by a line with positive slope and a line with negative slope.
 To obtain a contradiction, we will show that $\triangle$ contains such a triangular cell $\triangle'$.